-My name is Christina Grekioti and I am a counsellor with an accredited Diploma in Integrative Counselling and an MA in Philosophy, I am a registered member of BACP (British Association of Counselling and Physiotherapy) and I work within their ethical framework for good practice.
+My name is Christina Grekioti and I am a counsellor with an accredited Diploma in Integrative Counselling and an MA in Philosophy, I am a registered member of BACP (British Association of Counselling and Psychotherapy) and I work within their ethical framework for good practice.

 My counselling experience alongside with my work in Mental Health spans over 10 years and covers a wide range of issues such as anxiety and depression, anger management, relationship and work related problems, low self-esteem and assertiveness.

 I have worked extensively with individuals suffering from depression and suicidal thoughts, acute anxiety and phobias as well as people who have experienced abuse and trauma at some point in their lives.
 I have completed further training with Babette Rothschild on the "The Mind and Body of Safer Trauma Therapy".